DHTMLX/docs-suite/docs/form/work_with_form.md

 }
 ~~~

-The value 1000000.0000 is transformed into $1,000,000.00 by the pattern given above.
+Thus, the value `1000000.0000` is converted into `$1,000,000.00` by the pattern given above.

-When the `inputType:"number"` is specified for an input, the resulting number is transformed to the *number* type.
-Then the default config is the following:
+When the `inputType:"number"` is specified for an input, the resulting number is converted into the *number* type.
+The default config for this input type is the following:

 ~~~jsx
 {